mas-bandwidth/gafferongames/content/post/client_server_connection.md

 So, why can't we use TCP for time critical data?
 The answer is that TCP delivers data reliably and in-order, and to do this on top of IP, which is unreliable and unordered, it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.

 This is known as **head of line blocking** and it's a huge problem for time critical data.
-To understand why, consider a game server sending 10 packets per-second to a client.
+To understand why, consider a game server sending the state of the world to a client 10 packets per-second.
 The client advances time forward and wants to display the most recent state it has received from the server.

 <img src="/img/network-protocol/client-time.png" width="100%"/>